0xC4aE1e5/86boxInstallers/README.md

 Notes:

 1. For some reason Windows Defender detects these installers as malicious software.
 This is a false positive.
 2. This might be out of date.
-It uploads on the 15th of every day.
+It uploads on the 15th of every day (in UTC).